 Attractions in the White Mountains of New Hampshire

-We don’t ski much, so we typically visit the White Mountains NH in the late spring and summer months.
-Keep in mind that it does get crowded on weekends in the summer, so weekdays or early season is best.
-Check attraction hours, as some have limited hours except in the summer.
+We don’t ski much, so we typically visit the White Mountains NH in the late spring and summer months when the weather is warmer.
+Keep in mind that it does get crowded on weekends in the summer, so weekdays or early season is best if you can manage it in your schedule.
+Check attraction hours, as some have limited hours except in the summer – sometimes only open on weekends.

-If you do ski, you’ll be able to choose from a variety of ski resorts in the region.
+If you do ski, you’ll be able to choose from a variety of ski resorts in the White Mountains region.
 These include the following:

 - Loon Mountain Resort